antuere/HowAreYou/privacy_policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information: user name, email address.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information: user name, email address and records of the days made in our app.
+This data will only be collected if you register for a HowAreYou account.
 The information that we request will be retained by us and used as described in this privacy policy.

 The app does use third-party services that may collect information used to identify you.

-Link to the privacy policy of third-party service providers used by the app
+Link to the privacy policy of third-party service providers used by the app:

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [Google Analytics for Firebase](https://firebase.google.com/policies/analytics)